arshukla98/DeployService/README.md

 - Packages need to Install using apt such as make, build-essential
 - Linux/AMD64

+# Demo Recording

+The demo is recorded in "CRD_Part1.mp4".

 # Objective

 The purpose of this repo is to create the following custom resource as shown below by creating CRD.